Injury Attorneys | Restoring LivesTM

 Every morning when you get out of bed, you’re at risk for an accident.

-Every day when you get out of bed, you’re at risk for accident.
-This may seem like hyperbole since most household mishaps are minor.
-A kitchen burn or a small fall isn’t going to affect your day very much.
-However, some accidents occurring in the home are serious.
-Because home is where many people spend much of their time, you can be more at risk for accident than you think.
-Elderly people and children are at higher risk of home accidents, and these minor events can take a greater toll on them than on the average person.
+This claim may seem like hyperbole since most household mishaps are minor, but some accidents occurring in the home are serious.
+Your spend a lot of time in your home, so you are more at risk for accidents than you think.
+Additionally, elderly people and children are at higher risk of home accidents, and these minor events can take a greater toll on them than on the average person.

-- Cuts.
-Particularly in the kitchen, cuts are common.
+Cuts are a common household injury, particularly in the kitchen.
 A minor cut sustained on a finger while slicing vegetables may not be the end of the world, but it may be more serious than you think.
 If a knife is not cleaned properly, particularly if it was used to slice meat, it can introduce bacteria into your cut that can lead to a severe infection.
 Sharp aluminum can lids similarly carry a high risk for infection.

-If you receive a cut, wash it thoroughly.
-Then apply a disinfectant to ward off infection.
-If you received a very large or very deep cut, or the cut won’t stop bleeding, you may need stitches.
+If you receive a cut, wash it thoroughly and apply a disinfectant to ward off infection.
+If you received a very large or deep cut or if the cut won’t stop bleeding, you may need stitches.
 Go to the emergency room right away.

-- Slips.
 The bathroom is one of the most dangerous rooms in the house, following the kitchen.
 Bathroom floors often get slippery due to run off and precipitation from the sink and shower.
-Older people, in particular, are at risk of slipping in the shower.
-Hitting one’s head is one of the biggest concerns when it comes to bathroom slips.
+Older people in particular are at risk of slipping in the shower.
+Hitting one’s head is a big concern when it comes to bathroom slips.

 To prevent slips, clean up any spill as soon as possible.
 In households with older people, install a handrail in the shower.
 There are also mats you can lay on your shower floor that provide more purchase for your foot than the slick shower floor, therefore preventing slips.